THE HERBERT SCOVILLE JR.

 Application Materials

 There is no application form.
-Complete applications for the Fellowship must contain the following items:
+Complete applications must contain the following items:

-5. A policy/opinion essay of no more than 1,000 words relevant to the field of peace and security taking a position on a contemporary, contentious issue, such as Ballistic Missile Defense, Comprehensive Test Ban, the role of U.S. troops as part of UN Peacekeeping operations (e.g., Bosnia, Somalia), significance of environmental factors as sources of conflict, etc. Essays must be titled.
-Candidates may submit an essay written for a course so long as it does not exceed the 1,000 word limit.
+4. A policy/opinion essay of no more than 1,000 words relevant to the field of peace and security taking a position on a contemporary, contentious issue addressed by the fellowship (see list of issue areas).
+Essays must be titled.
+Candidates may submit an essay (or an excerpt of one) written for a course so long as it does not exceed the 1,000 word limit.

-6. Official transcript(s) detailing the candidate's entire college academic record including undergraduate, graduate and foreign study.
+5. Official transcript(s) detailing the candidate's entire college academic record including undergraduate, graduate and foreign study.
 Applicants who have attended more than one college or university must submit official transcripts from each school if the grades do not appear on the transcript of the school from which they graduated.
-Photocopies of official transcripts are acceptable; web-printed transcripts are not.
+Transcripts should have the school seal and signature of the registrar but do not need to be mailed in a sealed envelope.
+Photocopies of official transcripts are acceptable; web-printed transcripts lacking the proper seal and signature are not.
+Transcripts must include all grades issued by the time of the application deadline.
 Candidates whose current courses are not listed on their transcript are required to submit a list of these courses on a separate sheet of paper.
 When emailing applications, candidates are asked not to include the guide to grades often found on the back of the transcript.

-7. Two signed letters of reference.
+6. Two letters of reference.
 Each letter should address the accomplishments and standing of the candidate; the candidate's interest and experience in peace and security issues; the candidate's ability to communicate, both orally and in writing; the candidate's maturity and judgment, and the candidate's potential to make a significant contribution to peace and security issues.
-Photocopies of letters are acceptable.
+Signatures are preferred but not required.
+Letters should be emailed as an attached document, in Word or PDF, rather than sent in the body of the email.

 Submitting Applications